 In our new book Anxiety at Work, we found one of the nastier sides of anxiety is making smart, capable people feel insecure and question their abilities.
 My coauthors Adrian Gostick, Anthony Gostick, and I interviewed dozens of employees, and most of them said they feel anxiety about how they're doing in their jobs.
 People want to know what their managers think about their work, and they have a future in the organization.
 Interestingly, high-performing employees often misread the lack of attention from their leader as a sign that things are not good at all.
+Anxiety Treatment can be helpful for employees struggling with these feelings, as it can provide coping strategies and tools to manage anxiety symptoms, allowing them to perform better in their roles and feel more confident about their abilities.

 Cicero called gratitude "not only the greatest of virtues, but the parent of all others."